Article 8: The College of Arts and Sciences

 (a) The College of Arts and Sciences is organized into the Divisions of Fine Arts, Humanities, Natural Sciences and Mathematics, and Social Sciences.
 These Divisions comprise the departments and curricula listed below:

-- Fine Arts: Art; Dramatic Art; and Music.
+- Fine Arts: Art and Art History; Dramatic Art; and Music.

-- Humanities: American Studies; Classics; Communication Studies; English and Comparative Literature; Germanic and Slavic Languages and Literatures; Linguistics; Philosophy; Religious Studies; Romance Languages and Literatures; and Women’s and Gender Studies.
+- Humanities: American Studies; Classics; Communication; English and Comparative Literature; Germanic and Slavic Languages and Literatures; Linguistics; Philosophy; Religious Studies; Romance Studies; and Women’s and Gender Studies.

-- Natural Sciences and Mathematics: Applied and Physical Sciences; Biology; Biomedical Engineering; Chemistry; Computer Science; Environment and Ecology; Exercise and Sport Science; Geological Sciences; Marine Sciences; Mathematics; Physics and Astronomy; Psychology; and Statistics and Operations Research.
+- Natural Sciences and Mathematics: Applied Physical Sciences; Biology; Biomedical Engineering; Chemistry; Computer Science; Environment, Ecology and Energy; Exercise and Sport Science; Geological Sciences; Marine Sciences; Mathematics; Physics and Astronomy; Psychology and Neuroscience; and Statistics and Operations Research.

 - Social Sciences: Aerospace Studies; African, African-American, and Diaspora Studies; Anthropology; Archaeology; Asian Studies; City and Regional Planning; Contemporary European Studies; Economics; Geography; History; Global Studies; Latin American Studies; Military Science; Naval Science; Peace, War, and Defense; Political Science; Public Policy; and Sociology.

 (b) The secretary of the faculty assigns to the appropriate division any department or curriculum not specified in subsection (a).

 (c) The Committee on University Government, with the approval of the chancellor, may adjust the assignment of departments and other units in subsection (a) whenever required by changes in the organization of the College.